Billcountry/firestore-entities/docs/README.md

 ###### Raises

 **`InvalidValueError`**
-:   Raised if the value of a field is invalid, e.g. A required field that's None
+:   Raised if the value of a property is invalid, e.g. A required property that's None